daylightsavings/hello-world/README.md

 hello-world
 ===========

 Greetings Earthlings!
-Give us all your hotdogs!
+Give us all your hotdogs and hamburgers!